 Spend the night at a Airport hotel?

 Sometimes when you fly late, early or you have a long layover, you just want to spend the night at the airport.
-Read on our separate post: "Spend the night at a Schiphol transit hotel" to learn more about the different hotel options available to you at Schiphol from transit hotels in the terminal building to surrounding airport hotels in the area.
+Read our separate post: "Spend the night at a Schiphol transit hotel" to learn more about the different hotel options available to you at Schiphol.
+From transit hotels in the terminal building to surrounding airport hotels in the area with a shuttle.

 Eindhoven Airport (North-Brabant province)